thomasher05/restoration-mod-fans_addons/README.md

 Additional Testers: Derma, ShortonComedyGamer, K4_Kydure, Finale

-AND YOU, THE RESMOD GAMERS!
+AND YOU, for downloading this I guess.